 Pigs in a Blanket or Mini Crescent Dogs?

 In the US. these bite-size piggies are referred to as both.
 You can use mini hot dogs or cocktail franks such as little smokies for this recipe just as I did, either will work.
 These easy pigs in a blanket, stuffed with a creamy mixture of cheese and mustard, then wrapped in crescent dough, make the perfect treat for both kids and adults.

-- You may adjust the amount of Dijon in the filling to your taste.
+- You can adjust the amount of Dijon mustard in the filling to your taste.
 You could also use whole grain mustard in the same amount.

 - It’s not unusual for the cheese to ooze a bit when these bake.
 That’s part of the charm of these yummy little snacks.
 Just leave on the pan for a few minutes and it will release as you pull them from the pan.